alaz/legitbot/README.md

 bot.fake? # => false
 ```

 Sometimes you already know what search engine to expect.
-For example, you may
+For example, you might
 be using [rack-attack](https://github.com/kickstarter/rack-attack):

 ```ruby